jkougoulos/Kolokythi.OData.LINQPadDriver/README.md

 An OData v1-v4 Driver for LINQPad based on Simple.OData.Client

 ## Disclaimer
-I do not know C#/.NET, but I can write code in C#/.NET.
+I do not know C#/.NET, but I can write bits and pieces in C#/.NET.
 There are probably a lot of bugs, probably more than [250](http://www.ganssle.com/tem/tem299.html#article2).
 Hopefully I will learn a bit better the various [patterns](https://en.wikipedia.org/wiki/Design_Patterns) and the features of the language, resulting into less code -> less bugs!

 I have used several parts from another ODataV4 LINQPad driver (https://github.com/meancrazy/LINQPadOData4), especially the part of handling the connection dialogue.